SankarBattula/springboot-reference/README.md

 •	Spring Boot projects can be created in a number of ways using the following:

-  o	Spring Boot Initializr
+  1. pring Boot Initializr
-  o	Spring Starter Project Wizard Of IntelliJ or Eclipse o	Spring Boot CLI o	Spring Maven Project
+  2. Spring Starter Project Wizard Of IntelliJ or Eclipse
+  3. Spring Boot CLI
+  4. Spring Maven Project

 •	In Spring Boot, you only need to mention the starter POM using the <dependency> tag, which will download all the related dependencies into the project.